Invenietis/CK-Monitoring/README.md

   }
 }
 ```
-This is a config we often use, this logs onto the Console and to "Logs/Text" timed folders.
+This is a configuration we often use, this logs onto the Console and to "Logs/Text" timed folders.
-You can read a fully explained config files in the <a href="https://github.com/signature-opensource/CK-Sample-Monitoring/blob/develop/MonitoringDemoApp/appsettings.json"> appsettings.json</a> in the <a href="https://github.com/signature-opensource/CK-Sample-Monitoring">CK-Sample-Monitoring</a>.
+You can read a fully explained configuration file in the <a href="https://github.com/signature-opensource/CK-Sample-Monitoring/blob/develop/MonitoringDemoApp/appsettings.json"> appsettings.json</a> in the <a href="https://github.com/signature-opensource/CK-Sample-Monitoring">CK-Sample-Monitoring</a>.

 > :information_source: `UseMonitoring()` support dynamically changing configuration.